Smarter notes with HappyScribe

 5. Language and accessibility support

-If you want your podcast to reach global audiences, you must look into support for multiple languages and formatting.
+If you want your podcast to reach global audiences, you must look into support for multiple languages for transcripts.

 💡Fun fact: The name “podcast” comes from merging “iPod” + “broadcast”.
 The term was coined in early 2004.